ViTaMIn: Learning Contact-Rich Tasks Through Robot-Free Visuo-Tactile Manipulation Interface: Related Work

 \subsection{Data Collection System for Robot Manipulation}

-Recent advancements in learning from demonstrations \citep{levine2016end, brohan2022rt, brohan2023rt, chi2023diffusion} have demonstrated promising results in developing general-purpose robots, allowing them to acquire complex skills efficiently by leveraging human demonstrations.
+Recent advancements in learning from demonstrations \cite{levine2016end, brohan2022rt, brohan2023rt, chi2023diffusion} have shown promising results in developing general-purpose robots.
 Therefore, efficiently collecting high-quality demonstrations has become a key research focus.

-While simulation platforms can theoretically generate unlimited demonstrations, their fidelity remains inadequate for objects with complex physical properties \cite{rizzardo2020importance, josifovski2022analysis, xie2023part, gu2023maniskill2}, limiting their applicability to real-world tasks.
-On the other hand, recent research has focused on developing efficient real-world data collection systems, such as devices or exoskeletons with joint-mapping~\cite{aldaco2024aloha, fu2024mobile, zhao2023learning}, exoskeletons~\cite{fang2024airexo}, or vision-based systems~\cite{cheng2024open, qin2023anyteleop}.
-However, these approaches require teleoperating a physical robot during data collection, which limits efficiency and flexibility.
-In contrast, portable devices \cite{10341661, doshi2023hand, shafiullah2023bringing, chi2024universal, liu2024fastumi,liu2024maniwav} offer several advantages: they are low-cost, flexible, and do not depend on a specific physical robot.
+Recently works have focused on efficient real-world data collection systems, such as devices or exoskeletons with joint-mapping~\cite{aldaco2024aloha, fu2024mobile, zhao2023learning}, exoskeletons~\cite{fang2024airexo}, or vision-based systems~\cite{cheng2024open, qin2023anyteleop}.
+However, these approaches require a physical robot during data collection, which limits efficiency and flexibility.
+In contrast, portable devices \cite{10341661, doshi2023hand, shafiullah2023bringing, chi2024universal, liu2024fastumi, liu2024maniwav} offer several advantages: they are low-cost, flexible, and do not depend on a specific physical robot.
 Additionally, they can be seamlessly integrated into various embodiments and provide a more user-friendly experience for data collection.
-Unlike prior work that relies solely on visual observations, we enhance the UMI data collection system \cite{chi2024universal} by integrating tactile sensing.
-This addition enriches the collected data with multimodal information, improving policy learning performance while preserving the key benefits of portable devices.
-Moreover, our system allows operators to perceive force feedback during manipulation, enabling more intuitive and seamless operation.
-Other recent systems, such as \cite{huang20243d}, rely on teleoperation for data collection, which limits scalability.
-Compared to our concurrent work \cite{liu2025forcemimic}, our system captures distributed tactile signals with richer contact information to tackle more complex tasks.
+We extend the UMI data collection system \cite{chi2024universal} by integrating tactile sensing, which enriches the demonstrations with multimodal information, improving policy learning performance while preserving the key benefits of portable devices.